ZinaRotgauz/sketchkey-app/README.md

 # SketchKey Creative Assistant
 This project includes web app that serves as a simple interactive UI for communication with our printer from the frontend side performed in React native.

-The Frontend part is written with the help of React Native, and the server side is represented by python script that enables the communication with an OpenAI model
+The Frontend part is written with the help of React Native, and the server side is represented by server.js that receives the prompt style and output parameters, and calls a python script, that enables the communication with an OpenAI model
-( API version 0.28 the code is also written in the syntax and grammar of an older API version), translation to vector graphics and further translation to G-code to enable the printer to perform the output
+( API version 0.28 the code is also written in the syntax and grammar of an older API version), translation to vector graphics and further translation to G-code to enable the printer to perform the output.

 ## Available Scripts